bangbangcon/bangbangcon.github.io/program.md

 Jump directly to the [Saturday](#saturday) or [Sunday](#sunday) program!

-Coffee, tea, water, and light breakfast will be available both days.  **We will not be serving lunch.**  Instead, we have a 90-minute lunch break each day so you have time to go out into the world and try some of the myriad lunch options in the neighborhood (or pack a lunch and enjoy it at our venue).
+Coffee, tea, water, and light breakfast will be available both days.  **We will not be serving lunch.**  Instead, we have a 90-minute lunch break each day, so you have time to go out and try some of the myriad food options in the neighborhood (or bring food and enjoy it at our venue).

 ---